Alipsa/rideutils/README.md

 ```

 __promptDate <- function(title = "", message = "", outputFormat = "yyyy-MM-dd")__
-Pops up a dat picker dialog allowing the user to pick a date.
+Pops up a date picker dialog allowing the user to pick a date.

-_Param:_ outputFormat - determines the format of the picked date in the dialog as well as in the
+_@param:_ outputFormat - determines the format of the picked date in the dialog as well as in the
 return value

-_Return value:_ a character string formatted according to the outputFormat param or
+_@return value:_ a character string formatted according to the outputFormat param or
 in the format "yyyy-MM-dd" is no outputFormat is given.

 __promptYearMonth <- function(title = "",  message = "", from=NA, to=NA, initial=NA, languageTag=NA, monthFormat = "MMMM", outputFormat = "yyyy-MM")__

-_Param:_ from - a character string with the start year month than can be chosen in the format "yyyy-MM"
+_@param:_ from - a character string with the start year month than can be chosen in the format "yyyy-MM"

-_Param:_ to - a character string with the en year month than can be chosen in the format "yyyy-MM"
+_@param:_ to - a character string with the en year month than can be chosen in the format "yyyy-MM"

-_Param:_ initial - the initial (default) value in the format "yyyy-MM"
+_@param:_ initial - the initial (default) value in the format "yyyy-MM"

-_Param:_ languageTag - The short code for the local e.g. en-US.
+_@param:_ languageTag - The short code for the local e.g. en-US.
 For a full list of
 language tags see https://www.oracle.com/java/technologies/javase/jdk8-jre8-suported-locales.html

-_Param:_ monthFormat - determines the format of the month in the dialog
+_@param:_ monthFormat - determines the format of the month in the dialog

-_Param:_ outputFormat - determines the format of the picked date in the dialog as well as in the
+_@param:_ outputFormat - determines the format of the picked date in the dialog as well as in the
 return value

 _Example:_